Conformal changepoint localization: as a calibration framework

 \IncMargin{1.2em}

 \DecMargin{1.2em}

-Suppose we are given a confidence set $C:\mathcal{X}^n \to 2^{[n-1]}$ that may or may not be valid, even asymptotically; for instance, one produced by a Bayesian or Bootstrap method.
+We now demonstrate how any confidence set for the true changepoint $\xi$ can be calibrated to attain distribution-free coverage guarantee.
+Suppose we are given a non-empty confidence set $C:\mathcal{X}^n \to 2^{[n-1]}$ that may or may not be valid, even asymptotically; for instance, one produced by a Bayesian or Bootstrap method.
 We can construct a CPP score function based on the given set and thereby obtain a distribution-free, finite-sample valid confidence set by running \conch{}.
-Two such natural constructions of CPP score are: \begin{itemize} \item \textbf{Set membership score.} Define $S_t(x_1,\ldots,x_n) = \One{t \in C(x_1,\ldots,x_n)}$, which records only whether $t$ is included in the given confidence set. \item \textbf{Set distance score.} Define $S_t(x_1,\ldots,x_n) = \min_{\ell \in C(x_1,\ldots,x_n)} |t-\ell|$, which refines the membership score by measuring the distance of $t$ to the nearest index included in the set. \end{itemize}
+Two such natural constructions of CPP score are: \begin{itemize} \item \textbf{Set membership score.} Define $S_t(x_1,\ldots,x_n) = \One{t \in C(x_1,\ldots,x_n)}$, which records only whether $t$ is included in the given confidence set. \item \textbf{Set distance score.} Define $S_t(x_1,\ldots,x_n) = (1+\min_{\ell \in C(x_1,\ldots,x_n)} |t-\ell|)^{-1}$, which refines the membership score by measuring the distance of $t$ to the nearest index included in the set. \end{itemize}

 Running the \conch{} algorithm with either score yields a valid confidence set.
 However, by Proposition~\ref{prop:score-properties}~$(ii)$, the set-distance score always produces a narrower set than the set-membership score.
 Nonetheless, both scores are fairly coarse and often lead to wide confidence sets.
 In particular, for indices near $0$ or $n$, these scores can induce $t$-symmetry, producing artificially inflated $p$-values in those regions (Proposition~\ref{prop:score-properties}~$(i)$).
 Since this behavior is undesirable in practice, we next introduce a more informative CPP score that yields sharper confidence sets.